LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/exercises.rst

 Add Methods to ``Robot``
 ^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: Check Module reference

 #.
 Below ``__init__``, define a second method called ``move()``.
 This method
    should:

    #.
 Only take the ``self`` parameter.
    #.
 Generate a random number of steps (1 - 10) for the object to take.
 The
-      range should include ``1`` and ``10`` as options. *Hint*: The ``randint`` function is described in the :ref:`Random Module <pick-random-number>` section.
+      range should include ``1`` and ``10`` as options. *Hint*: The ``randint`` function is described in the Random Module section.
    #.
 Increase the ``distance`` property by the number of steps.
    #.
 Return the random number of steps.